The Hidden Buddhist Philosophy Behind Korea’s Most Beautiful Film

 The mystical atmosphere of the film isn’t a special effect—it’s a real place in South Korea.
 Jusanji Reservoir, located in Cheongsong, is a site where time seems to stand still.
 Built in 1720, this lake is famous for its centuries-old willow trees that grow directly out of the water.

 The weathered trunks of these trees, submerged yet reaching for the sky, serve as a powerful metaphor for human existence—rooted in suffering, yet striving for something higher.
-While the floating temple set is gone today, its absence perfectly reflects the film’s message of Impermanence (Anicca): all things are fleeting, and eventually, we all return to nature.
+Although the waters of Jusanji Reservoir no longer hold the physical temple, this void embodies a core tenet of Buddhist Philosophy: Impermanence (Anicca).
+It reminds us that all things eventually return to nature, leaving only the spiritual resonance behind.

 📍 Visiting Jusanji Reservoir